 What was to be done?
 Fair Lily shook her head, and her heart was sad.
-She thought it was very well understood that all the girls who came to her school must have their feet unbound.
-Perhaps the mothers of these new pupils hadn't heard about it.
-She beckoned to Gem and Silver Flower and Button to come to her side.
+She thought it was very well understood that all the girls who came to her school must have their circle of her friendly arms.

 Dear me, what a pity!
 Instead of tripping lightly across the floor, the three girls, eight or nine years old, could only toddle along like aged women.
 And Silver Flower actually went lame, because the toes of one of her feet had been bound under so tightly that it was inflamed and very sore.